Unclothing Modesty - A World of Sexual Immorality

 The Greek word for "modesty" is "kosmio," and according to Thayer's Biblical Dictionary, it means "well arranged, seemly, modest."
 Strong's Biblical Dictionary defines it as "orderly, of good behavior, modest."
 Webster defines it as "behaving according to a standard of what is proper... especially not displaying one's body."
 Thorndike-Barnhart defines it as "decent or chaste; not calling attention to one's body."

 Considering these definitions of "modest," modest apparel is clothing that will not draw attention to a person.
-Given these definitions and logical common sense, modest apparel should de-emphasize the sexual aspect of the body, which in turn will help prevent evil thoughts, lusting, and desires.
+Given these definitions and logical common sense, modest apparel should de-emphasize the sexual aspect of the body, which in turn will help prevent evil thoughts and desires (lust of the eyes).
 "Well, that's just silly!" some may say... but it's not silly according to God.

 Immodest apparel is lascivious.
 Lascivious comes from the Greek word "aselgeia" and means "something that causes lust," "filthy words," "indecent bodily movements - as in dancing," "unchaste handling of males and females," "unbridled lust," and "shamelessness."